zoranpopovic021/uchat/README.md

 Use pip3 to install missing packages.
 LLM and embeddings downloads will be handled by HuggingFace.

-Unpack demo vector DB in chroma_data.tgz first, and then start WSGI on local host/port with:
+Unpack demo vector DB in chroma_data.zip first, and then start WSGI on local host/port with:

   python3 manage.py runserver localhost:8080